-You’ve just got that feeling.
+You've just got that feeling.
 You’re certain the sperm has met the egg, but you want to know for sure.
 Waiting those ten days after ovulation to take a home pregnancy test can be brutal!
-Before you can get the BFP (Big Fat Positive!) from a home test, here are 15 of the early pregnancy symptoms to look out for:
+Read on to learn about 15 of the early pregnancy symptoms to look out for.

 “The earliest sign of my first pregnancy was that my nipples started to look like my mother’s,” says Ilana, now a mama of three.